Artist Teacher of Opera Studies for Acting and Movement

 She began her directing career by serving as Assistant Director for Naughty Marietta at New York City Opera, and later, she was the Associate Director of The Pajama Game for Beverly Sills' New York City Opera at Lincoln Center.
-Other directing credits include Albert Herring, Die Fledermaus, The Pirates of Penzance, The Medium, and Amahl and the Night Visitors here at the Shepherd School; The Tender Land at the Monteux Opera Festival in Maine; Die Fledermaus at Florida State University; A Grand Night for Singing at the Pittsburgh Public Theater; and She Loves Me and The World Goes Round at Stages, an Equity theater in Houston.
+Other directing credits include L’incoronazione di Poppea, Albert Herring, Volpone, A Midsummer Night’s Dream, Le nozze di Figaro and Cosi fan tutte, at the Shepherd School; The Tender Land at the Monteux Opera Festival in Maine; Die Fledermaus at Florida State University; A Grand Night for Singing at the Pittsburgh Public Theater; and She Loves Me and The World Goes Round at Stages, an Equity theater in Houston.

 Ms. Dickinson received an undergraduate degree from Northwestern University and a graduate degree from Hunter College in New York City.
-She has taught master classes in acting and movement for Houston Grand Opera and Houston Ebony Opera, was the acting instructor for the Chautauqua Opera for four years, and was the recipient of the Shelfer Chair in Music Theater at Florida State University.
-She has been on the faculty of Rice University for six years, where she directs scenes programs and teaches Opera Workshop, Acting for Singers, Movement, and Directing.
-She also teaches workshops in auditioning for opera and musical theater, ballet, waltz and gives private aria coachings.
+She has taught master classes in acting and movement for Houston Grand Opera and Houston Ebony Opera, and has served as the acting instructor for the Young Artist Programs at Glimmerglass Opera, Chautauqua Opera, Brevard Opera and the Berkshire Opera.
+She was the recipient of the Shelfer Chair in Music Theater at Florida State University.
+She has been on the faculty of Rice University for twenty years, where she directs scenes programs and teaches Opera Workshop, as well as a course in Imagination and Communication for instrumentalists.